SOLE PROPRIETOR / LLC TAX TIME INSTRUCTIONS

 - Real Estate Taxes paid

-- Form 5498 related to your IRAs or SEP retirement accounts
+- Form 5498 related to your tax-free IRA, SEP retirement, or Health Savings Account (HSA) contributions

 - Copy of your Auto License Renewal Form showing RTA (Seattle area) tax paid for autos

 - Cost basis for Sales of Securities.
 If you had > 10 sales for the year, please download the transactions into an Excel worksheet.
-Request a template from TaxTeam@accountabilityservices.com if you need one.
+Click here to request a Securities template.

-- Charitable donations (separately list cash from non-cash) – we do not need your receipts.
+- Charitable donations (separately list cash from non-cash).
+Please provide receipts for (1) auctions, (2) vehicle donations, and (3) stock donations.
+Otherwise, we do not need your receipts.
 For cash gifts, send us a total.
+Be sure to include your 2019 total funding to a Donor Advised Fund.
 For non-cash gifts, Goodwill provides an easy to follow guide.
-Non-cash gifts require date of donation and descriptions.
+Non-cash gifts require date of donation, fair market value, name of charity, and descriptions.

 - Form 1098-T: University or College educational expenses – if box 1 is blank, submit proof of payment